davidzd/skills/README.md

 ## Layout generator

 Layout generator is used to define trees with JS only.
 The description will be here later.
-Until then - see the bottom of skill_layout.js for example.
+Until then - see the bottom of layout.html for an example.

 ## Hacking notes